stephwen/ML_RNA-Seq/README.md

 The EPS method used to extract the other ranking of genes is run in parallel of step 3.
 The source code for the EPS method is available at: https://github.com/roohy/Extreme-Pseudo-Sampler/

+Please note that
+- Some variables may have to be modified in the R scripts (eg. *baseDir*) according to your system configuration
+- These R scripts rely heavily on external libraries which might be subject to change (especially TCGAbiolinks).
+If that were the case, some errors might occur.

+### Citation

+...